findhit/coreos/README.md

             pem: fs.readFileSync( '/your/path/to/cer.pem' );
         },

-        // Notice that we are passing current CoreOS instance cos
+        // Notice we are passing current CoreOS instance cos
     );

-// Say to CoreOS instance that we will use this
+// Say to CoreOS instance we will use this
 // on next commands
 azure.setAsCurrent();

-// Now, lets say that we want to add an azure-based node
+// Now, lets say we want to add an azure-based node
 // into our cluster

 cos.nodeCreate({